Pierpoint Saphir

 This watch is special.
 It’s one of those timepieces that has truly seen “combat.”
 It belongs to someone very dear to me—a carpenter (not a car painter!), 3D printer, and designer who spends his life creating things, helping people, working hard, and yes, drinking beer.

 And through all of that, this watch has been there—on his wrist, taking every scratch, dent, and layer of grime like a badge of honour.
 Just look at the gallery below: it’s amazing to see a tool being used for exactly what it was made for—not as a fashion statement, but as a reliable everyday companion that tells the time under the harshest conditions, without complaint.
-One sign of the hard life this watch had is the bent wristpin (the other pin was missing), I image this watch got caught in some door or furniture or tool and the force of his arm tugging on the watch was enough to "bananize" the little pin.
+One sign of the hard life this watch had is the bent spring bar (the other side was missing its spring bar), I image this watch got caught in some door or furniture or tool and the force of his arm tugging on the watch was enough to "bananize" the little pin.
 By the way, this is one of the ways watches fall from wrists.

 Honestly, I’m sure it would still tick for another decade if I had simply put in a new battery, as I did to test if it was running and sure it was.
 But in recent years, it’s been left behind.
 Since the smartphone era began, its owner mostly checks the time on his phone—he even joked with me, “Look, this is the watch I wear now,” pointing at his iPhone.